CommissionerPeirce/SafeHarbor2.0/README.md

 **(k)  Definitions.**

-&ensp; &ensp; (1)  *Initial Development Team.*  Any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to reaching Network Maturity and makes the initial filing of a notice of reliance on this safe harbor.
+&ensp; &ensp; (1)  *Initial Development Team.*  Any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to reaching Network Maturity.
+The Initial Development team is responsible for the initial filing of a notice of reliance on this safe harbor, and for maintaining the public Disclosure.

 &ensp; &ensp; (2)  *Network Maturity.*  Network Maturity is the status of a decentralized or functional network that is achieved when the network is either: